How do you get STIs?

 Some STIs can be transmitted by rubbing the penis against the vagina or anus without a condom, even if penetration does not occur.
 HIV can be transmitted when infected bodily fluids (blood, semen, pre-cum, or vaginal and rectal fluids) enter the bloodstream of someone without HIV.

-Unprotected penetrative sex
+STI through unprotected penetrative sex

 If the penis enters the vagina or anus without a condom, there is a risk of STI transmission.